plone/documentation/docs/classic-ui/viewlets.md

 </configure>
 ```

-the override is done here, with the help of a browser layer.
+The override is done here, with the help of a browser layer.
-An alternative way would be to put the registration without a browser layer into a overrides.zcml in the package root of your add-on.
+An alternative way would be to put the registration without a browser layer into a {file}`overrides.zcml` in the package root of your add-on.

-### Conditionally rendering viewlets
+### Conditionally render viewlets

 There are two primary methods to render viewlets only on some pages.